keyshot-dev/configurations/README.md

 # Configurations #
-This repository contains templates with configurations for the Configuration Management Service.
+This repository contains templates with configurations for Configuration Management.
 Most templates correspond to Digizuite products.
 Each template can have multiple versions, typically corresponding to different release versions.

 # Format #